-We have no employees and are externally managed by our Manager pursuant to a management agreement (the "Management Agreement").
+For the fiscal year end December 31, 2020 and as of the date hereof, we have no employees and are externally managed by our Manager pursuant to a management agreement (the "Management Agreement").
 All of our named executive officers are employees of our Manager or one or more of its affiliates and, in such capacity, devote a portion of their time to our affairs as is required pursuant to the Management Agreement.

 Because the Management Agreement with the Manager provides that the Manager is responsible for managing the affairs of the Company, we do not pay, award or provide our executive officers any cash compensation or benefits, and we have no compensation agreements with our executive officers.
 Additionally, we do not determine the form and amount of compensation and benefits awarded by our Manager or its affiliates to our executive officers for their services to us.
 Instead, our Manager or its affiliates have discretion to determine the form and level of cash compensation and other benefits paid to and earned by our executive officers for their services to us.
+Instead, our Manager or its affiliates to us.
 Our Manager or its affiliates also determine whether and to what extent our executive officers will be provided with pension, deferred compensation and other employee benefits plans and programs.
 Instead, the Company pays the Manager management fees and reimbursement amounts, as described below under "Certain Relationships and Related Transactions-Management Agreement with our Manager".